Glossary¶

 -

-a logical screen is managed by the library and takes the orientation into account.
+The logical screen is managed by the library.

 See also